lapesd/rdfit/README.md

       `RepositoryConnectionFeeder` add all triples and quads to a `Model`, `Repository` or `RepositoryConnection`.

+### Does it fetch owl:imports?
+Yes.
+If using a RDFListener, wrap it with one of the *ImportingRDFListener
+classes: `JenaImportingRDFListener`, `HDTImportingRDFListener` or `RDF4JImportingRDFListener`.
+If using a RDFIt, wrap it with one of the `*ImportingRDFIt` classes: `JenaImportingRDFIt`, `HDTImportingRDFIt` or `RDF4JImportingRDFIt`.

 ### Does it support RDF*?
 RDF4J and Jena do.
 Import the parser module for the one you prefer.
 On your code, conversions between representations of both libraries preserve